71/dance/test/README.md

   default to having that same behavior.
 Use `behavior <- caret` to undo this.
 - `/<pattern>/<replacement>/<flags>`: Replaces the given pattern by the given replacement string in all sections that inherit from the current section.

+When executing Dance commands, you may also pass an `$expect` argument with a `RegExp` to check that the error throws an error whose message matches the regular expression.

 ### Naming and organization